StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 ### Azure Blob Storage

-To enable backups to an Azure Blob Storage account, add the following YAML fragment to the Helm `values.yaml` file used to install StackState:
+To enable backups to an Azure Blob Storage account, add the following YAML fragment to the Helm `values.yaml` file used to install Rancher Observability:

 ```yaml
 backup: